cu-swe4s-fall-2023/assignment-2-python-refresher-AshishSrvastava/README.md

 --humid_tropical_forest_fires_column        Column number for humid tropical forest fires (default 23)

---mean                                      Calculate the mean of the emissions from the specified country
+--mean                                      Calculate the mean of the emissions from the specified country (default False)

---median                                    Calculate the median of the emissions from the specified country
+--median                                    Calculate the median of the emissions from the specified country (default False)

---stdev                                     Calculate the standard deviation of the emissions from the specified country
+--stdev                                     Calculate the standard deviation of the emissions from the specified country (default False)

 ```